mendersoftware/mender-docs/04.System-updates/01.Debian-family/01.Overview/docs.md

 ### Unsupported build systems

-Mender has official support for the Yocto build system and binary OS images based on the Debian family.
+Mender has official support binary OS images based on the Debian family.
 It is possible to adapt to other build systems.
-Please see [this blog
-post](https://mender.io/blog/porting-mender-to-a-non-yocto-build-system?target=_blank)
-for an example (note that some of Mender's needs may have changed since the blog post was made).
+Please see [this blog post](https://mender.io/blog/porting-mender-to-a-non-yocto-build-system?target=_blank) for an example (note that some of Mender's needs may have changed since the blog post was made).